home-assistant/home-assistant.io/source/_components/group.markdown

 Example of groups shown as views in the frontend.
 </p>

 If all entities in a group are switches or lights then Home Assistant adds a switch at the top of the card that turns them all on/off at once.
+If you want to hide this switch, set `control` to `hidden`.

 You can create views (tabs) that contain other groups.
 Notice in the example below that in order to refer to the group "Living Room", you use `group.living_room` (lowercase and spaces replaced with underscores).